How to Plant and Grow a Rye Cover Crop

 Benefits of Cover Cropping

 The list of benefits is long when it comes to cover cropping.
-However you grow your garden, there’s sure to be a way to make cover crops benefit you.
+However you grow your garden, there’s sure to be a way to make cover crops work for you.

-- Reduces erosion: An empty field or flower bed will lose soil due to wind or flooding.
-When you cover an unused area with cover crops, the soil will mostly stay put because roots are anchoring it down and vice versa.
-Soil moisture will also be retained.
-Cover cropping is necessary on farms in windy areas, but home gardeners can benefit from this practice, too.
+- Reduces erosion: An empty field or flower bed loses soil due to wind or flooding.
+When you cover an unused area with cover crops, the soil mostly stays put because roots anchor it down.
+Soil moisture stays retained as well.
+Cover cropping is essential on farms in windy areas, but home gardeners benefit from this practice, too.

-- Keeps soil tillable: Root systems keep the soil loose and prevents compaction, making it easier for you to till the soil.
-Loose soil will make it easier for young roots to navigate, resulting in stronger root systems and healthier plants.
+- Keeps soil tillable: Root systems keep the soil loose and prevent compaction, making it easier for you to till.
+Loose soil also makes it easier for young roots to navigate, resulting in stronger root systems and healthier plants.

 - A quick solution: While it depends on the plant, many cover crops grow quickly, even when temperatures are cold.
 You can plant most cover crops in the fall and reap the rewards in early spring before you plant your next batch of seeds.